INFIELD PRACTICE DRILL

 2. Have infielder start at position with coach or partner hitting a fungo to fielder.
 Need not hit too hard but can make the ball bounce a little (no big hoppers).
 The concept is the same.

-If the player fields the ball correctly, tell him so and build his confidence.
+If the player fields the ball correctly, tell her so and build her confidence.
 If not… if the fielder’s hands go up then down, or player flips by showing the back of the glove and then flipping around, or if the glove leaves contact with the ground too early… then the player does a sprint to the outfield fence and back or does push-ups-Good Push-ups.

-Great drill to show and feel proper fieldng of groundball technique when breaking down.
+Great drill to show and feel proper fielding of ground ball technique when breaking down.

 IS IT BALL #1 OR BALL #2?